nizaam-islamic-ecosystem/core/README.md

 # Nizaam Core

+> Shared Rust foundation of the Nizaam Islamic Ecosystem.

 Nizaam Core is the shared Rust foundation of the Nizaam Islamic Ecosystem.

 It provides the common mechanisms required by Domain Engines and Infrastructure Engines to communicate, execute safely, share runtime context, handle errors, observe operations, and follow consistent platform rules.